jig099/sonarlit/README.md

 End-To-End / Integration test harness
 Is there an easy way to fire off the pipeline/ is there a local version of the pipeline?

+# Testing
+Are coders writing tests?
+Is the testing team writing tests independent of the coders as well?

 # External documentations
 A website that communicates/advertises Sonarlit(url:...)